 Photo Copyright & Usage

-I have recently had a few problems with my photos being used by others without permission.
+I have recently had a few problems with some of my online photos being used by others without permission.
 In relation to this, I try to guard my copyright as carefully as possible – so the rule is – “Always ask before using”.

 If you’re a charity, I will look favourably on your request.
 If it’s for private, non-commercial use, I will consider each request on its merits.
 If you’re a wedding-related business, then we can talk.
 If it’s for commercial use, then you pay.
 Simple really.
 In all cases, I expect acknowledgement of my copyright.

 It’s always good manners, and keeping on the right side of the law to ask first.
-Good manners, and a quick request in advance is always the right way to do things.
+Good manners, and a quick request in advance is simply the right way to do things – always.